szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 If you are given additional messages to allow VSCode to access your account, click through to allow.

 Lastly, you will want to give your repository a name.
 In VSCode at the top, you should see a text field window for typing the name of your repository.
 Give it whatever name you want, and click `Publish to public repository`.
+You can also create private repositories, but for this class we will make our repositories public.

 Afterwards, you should see a message that says `Successfully published to GitHub` in the lower right corner of VSCode.
 (If you also receive a message to `periodically run git fetch`, you can just say no for now.)